zwpdbh/learn_axum/README.md

   - Ctx extractor called two time problem.
 One from require auth middleware, another from create ticket.
 - Advanced Error Handling (Client vs Server)
 - Server Logging
+  - This is not tracing.
+  - This is request log line: one log line per request with error or with other information.

 ## References